Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 Now that you are done port forwarding your router try testing your internet connection; hopefully, it will work fine.

-You can update the firmware via safe mode to try to eliminate the bug that’s causing the trouble.
+You can update the firmware via safe mode to try to eliminate the bug that’s causing the trouble, as simple as the friend list not showing up to the IP address issue on PS5.

 Safe mode is designed to only load the most basic options necessary to run the PS5.
 You can use safe mode to troubleshoot issues like the one we’re dealing with.